Compliance and Financial Crime Risk Appetite Statement

 Prohibited Industries/activities

 Yapily has defined a financial crime risk appetite that delineates the boundaries within which Yapily Connect operates.
-Below, we outline the prohibited and high-risk industries, setting expectations for ourselves, our clients and their merchants.
+Below, we outline the prohibited industries, setting expectations for ourselves, our clients and their merchants.

 “Prohibited” industries or clients denote those we do not engage with—neither our clients nor any of their merchants can fall within this list.
 This list is not exhaustive, and additional considerations may apply as per our ongoing risk assessments and compliance protocols.